JowitaKa/blog-starter-kit/_posts/teck-meck.md

 ---
 title: 'May I present teck-meck?'
 excerpt: 'Teck-meck blog is coming to rescue.
 Give you some ideas about what toys, apps, games, projects might be helpful for the (digital) development of you children.
 How to help them (and yourself) embrace technology, grow with it and use it to your advantage rather than being overwhelmed by it.'
-coverImage: '/assets/blog/dynamic-routing/cover.jpg'
+coverImage: '/assets/blog/teck-meck/cover.jpg'
 date: '2023-07-03T05:35:07.322Z'
 author:
-  name: Jowi
+  name: Jowita
-  picture: '/assets/blog/authors/jj.jpeg'
+  picture: '/assets/blog/authors/jowita.jpg'
 ogImage:
-  url: '/assets/blog/dynamic-routing/cover.jpg'
+  url: '/assets/blog/teck-meck/cover.jpg'
 ---
 ## Pardon, What?
 it is a playful name deriving of "teck" (for technology obviously) and the German word heckmeck (kind of chaos) which imo describes the situation a lot of parents feel they are stuck in.
 There are so many errands to run, so much on your mind.
 Trying to keep your family well fed, fit and happy, flourish your reletionship, excell at your work, give the best support to your kids.
 The day is too short for all this.